Sofia shooting: Aftermath

 Immediately after the arrest, the house where Branimir lived was searched by police.
-His father was arrested and sentenced to 4 years in prison for negligent possession of a weapon and for having children with a mentally ill woman.
+His father was arrested and sentenced to 4 years in prison for negligent possession of a weapon.
 After serving his sentence, he was released and had to pay a large fine.
-His fate after that remains unknown.
 His brother and sister were examined by psychiatrists and his brother was diagnosed with an unknown mental illness.
-He spent a lot of time in and out of mental institutions.
+Branimir's brother spent a lot of time in and out of mental institutions.
 He often had periods of mental breakdowns and the authorities were afraid that he would go down his brother's path.
 In 1988 he died by suicide by jumping off a balcony inside a mental hospital.

 Branimir himself underwent five forensic examinations.
-In conclusion, it was said that he had a severe case of schizophrenic psychosis.
-He was found insane and thus could not stand trial.
-He was prescribed compulsory psychiatric treatment and placed in a psychiatric hospital in Lovech.
-On February 7, 1975, Branimir Donchev was supposed to be taken to the psychiatric hospital.
+He was said to have a severe case of schizophrenic psychosis, and was thus found unfit to stand trial by reason of insanity.
+He was prescribed compulsory psychiatric treatment and allocated to a psychiatric hospital in Lovech.
+On 7 February 1975, Branimir Donchev was supposed to be taken to the psychiatric hospital.
 He was being escorted by two officers in a police car.
 The officers made a stop in the town of Pravets as Branimir complained that he had to use the restroom.
 In reality, Branimir tried to escape and was fatally shot by the officers.
 He was later secretly buried in an unnamed grave in Botevgrad.
-Following the shooting the Godfather's screening in Bulgaria was severely limited, and scenes deemed "too obscene" were censored.
+Following the shooting, the Godfather's screening in Bulgaria was severely limited, and scenes deemed "too obscene" were censored.